MrPlusGH/NPlusMiner-Documentation/Overclocking.md

 ```
 Use case example 1:
-Your Rig is showing issues with only one algorithm (say x16r) and you realize this
+Your Rig is showing issues with only one algorithm (say x16r) and you realize
-guys needs different OC settings than others.
+it needs different OC settings than others.
 Create .\prerun\default.bat with the common OC settings for all algos.
 Create .\prerun\x16r.bat with the specific OC settings for x16r.
 NPlusMiner will now automatically change OC settings accordingly.